 - They present complex data in a clear, accessible way

-- Organisations can customise them as appropriate for their specific situations
+- Organizations can customise them as appropriate for their specific situations

-- They highlight which risks should be prioritised
+- They highlight which risks should be prioritized

 - By being easy to use and understand, they can make your risk management processes more transparent